Learn how to prep walls for a tile backsplash! Don’t miss my final post in this series on how to grout tile!

 - Let dry overnight.
-I put a fan on it since the humidity was pretty high.
+I use a fan on it since the humidity was pretty high.

-- I scraped off any ridges, using the scraper, then applied more joint compound where needed.
+- Scrape away any ridges using the scraper, then apply more joint compound where needed.
 This time, I mixed it the usual consistency, like icing.

 - A third coat was not necessary, so I scraped any ridges, then sanded where necessary.
 Once again, it doesn’t need to be perfect, but it needs to be fairly level.